XiaoTaoWang/Raichu/README.rst

 dataset in the GM12878 cell line.

 .. note:: Raichu is also applicable to other 3D genomic platforms,
-    such as Micro-C, HiChIP, and ChIA-PET.
+    such as Micro-C, HiChIP, ChIA-PET, and single-cell Hi-C.

 Now all that is needed is to execute the commands below in a terminal::